Is my Mom a Narcissist?

 - Has a sense of entitlement, such as an unreasonable expectation of favorable treatment or compliance with his or her expectations).

-- Is exploitative and takes advantage of others to achieve their own ends.
+- It is exploitative and takes advantage of others to achieve their own ends.

 - Lacks empathy and is unwilling to identify with the needs of others.